-How to Write a Journal: 6 Tips - The Write Practice
+How to Write a Journal: 6 Tips

 When you are dead and a famous writer, your journals will give your readers insight into how you thought and what your life was like.

 You may never sell more than one hundred copies of your book, you may never publish your writing, or your journals may only be read by the mice that crawl through your basement.
-Or your journals will be read by zombies after the zombie apocalypse, sharing insight into how you felt and thought.
+Or your journals will be read by zombies after the zombie apocalypse, sharing insight into your life and daily routines.

 If you don’t want anyone to read your journal, keep it in a locked box and swallow the key.
 (Please don’t really swallow the key.
 It would be unpleasant to have to find it again, and you might choke.)
 Put the key in a safe spot, and then remember where you put it.